Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Summary Statistic and Prior Distribution

 \subsection{Non-Constant Interval Censoring and Time-Varying Background Rates}

 In certain cases, the event times of a point process are subject to aggregation over censoring intervals that differ in size.
 One such example is COVID-19 case numbers across Australia, whereby each state moved from daily infection count reporting to weekly reporting in September 2022, after a cost assessment and consultation with health officials \citep{australianbroadcastingcorporationCOVID19StatisticsMove2022}.
-Additionally, the Hawkes process can be specified with a time-varying background rate function, $\nu(t)$, which is relevant in application to a variety of process, for instance, seasonally fluctuating infectious disease counts.
-In both cases, some minor adjustments to the summary statistic must be made.
+Additionally, the Hawkes process can be specified with a time-varying background rate function, $\nu(t)$, which is relevant in a variety of applications, for instance, seasonally fluctuating infectious disease counts.
+In both cases, some minor adjustments to the summary statistic are required.